gaurav01singh/Venove_assignment/README.md

 ├── android/                     # Android-specific files
 ├── ios/                         # iOS-specific files
-├── lib/                         # Main Dart code directory │   ├── member.dart              # Model class for Member
+├── lib/                         # Main Dart code directory │   ├── assets/                  # contain all assets
+|	├──image/                # contain all images
+│   ├── member.dart              # Model class for Member
 │   ├── homescreen.dart          # Display the staus and some details of members
 │   ├── route_screen.dart        # Display the route of visited locations